Things to do at Newby Hall and Gardens review

 What are the main things to do?

 Historical house with beautiful gardens.
-Plus a doll’s house exhibition and Teddy Bear house museum.
+Plus a doll’s house exhibition and a Teddy Bear house museum.
 There is an adventure playground, miniature train rides and boat trips at an additional cost.
 There are toilets and a restaurant.

 What are the ticket prices?